syncfusion-content/xamarin-docs/Xamarin/SfSchedule/Timeline-view.md

 ![View header customization in xamarin forms Timeline view](timeline-view-images/xamarin-forms-timeline-view-view-header-customization.png)

 >**NOTE**
 `FontAttributes` and `FontFamily` are native to the platform.
-Custom font and the font which are not available in the specified platform will not be applied.
+Custom font and the font that are not available in the specified platform will not be applied.

-You can customize the height of the view header in Timeline view by setting [ViewHeaderHeight](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.SfSchedule~ViewHeaderHeight.html) property of `SfSchedule`.
+You can customize the height of `ViewHeader` in `TimelineView` by setting the [ViewHeaderHeight](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.SfSchedule~ViewHeaderHeight.html) property of `SfSchedule.`

 {% tabs %}
 {% highlight xaml %}